Michael H. O'Brien

 Michael O'Brien (July 24, 1954 – October 15, 2018) was an American politician who was a member of Democratic Party in Pennsylvania House of Representatives, representing the 175th legislative district.
 He was first elected in 2006.

-The district he served contained such Philadelphia landmarks as Independence Hall (United States), the Liberty Bell, South Street, and Penn Treaty Park.
+The district he served contained such Philadelphia landmarks as Independence Hall, the Liberty Bell, South Street, and Penn Treaty Park.
 O'Brien attended Northeast Catholic High School for Boys and La Salle University.

 Prior to elective office, he served as chief of staff to Marie Lederer.

 O'Brien suffered a fatal heart attack on October 15, 2018.